Best Day Ever

 "Best Day Ever" is the first segment of the 20th episode of the fourth season of the American animated television series SpongeBob SquarePants, and the 80th episode overall.
 The episode was written by Nate Cash, Tuck Tucker, and Steven Banks, and the animation was directed by Larry Leichliter; Cash and Tucker also functioned as storyboard directors.
 It originally aired on Nickelodeon in the United States on November 10, 2006.

 In the episode, SpongeBob is determined to have a perfect day, which, to his disappointment, does not go as he planned.
-Each of his friends has a different problem of his/her own, so he sets out to help them while spoiling his own agendas.
+Each of his friends has a different problem of their own, so he sets out to help them while spoiling his own agendas.

 The episode features a song titled "The Best Day Ever" written by Tom Kenny and Andy Paley.
-A soundtrack album called SpongeBob SquarePants: The Best Day Ever was released on September 12, 2006.
+A soundtrack album, SpongeBob SquarePants: The Best Day Ever, was released on September 12, 2006.
 "Best Day Ever" pulled an average of 6.7 million viewers upon release.
-The song featured was actually used two years earlier in the credits of The SpongeBob SquarePants Movie.
+The song was actually used two years earlier in the credits of The SpongeBob SquarePants Movie.